 If another library user is disturbing or distracting you please tell a member of the library team so we can take action.
 We reserve the right to ask individuals to leave the building if the behaviour of the individual is considered to be inappropriate to the library environment.

-You cannot photocopy/print unlimited amounts from library resources (this is against the law!) but you are permitted to photocopy/print limited amounts, as prescribed by copyright law and various copyright licences held by University.
+You cannot photocopy/print unlimited amounts from library resources (this is against the law!) but you are permitted to photocopy/print limited amounts.
 In general you should photocopy/print no more than 10% or one chapter of a book (whichever is greater) and no more than one article per journal issue but you are advised to visit our Copyright for BGU Students site to gain a better understanding of the rules as they apply to all types of library resources.

 At enrolment you will be given details of your BGU computer login and account.
 Your account provides you with a BGU email account and masses of storage to store files in the cloud and access them from any internet connection.